gotleg/MonoFe/README.txt

 MonoFe is supposed to be and arcade frontend that can run on Windows, Linux and MacOs.
-It's written in C# Mono using GTK# for GUI.
+It's written in C# Mono using SDL for GUI.

 The project has just started so everything can change :-)

-To run MonoFe you should install MooDevelop, .NET Framework 4.0 and GTK# for .NET 2.12.10.
-Everything you need is here : http://monodevelop.com/Download
+To run MonoFe you should install MooDevelop, .NET Framework 4.0 and SDLDotNet Everything you need is here : http://monodevelop.com/Download and here : http://sourceforge.net/projects/cs-sdl/files/

 Then download the source code from here : https://github.com/gotleg/MonoFe